 Why submit my music?

 BNMI is committed to high quality, high-visibility performances of the best of new music.
-Now entering its eighth season, BNMI has already produced 25 concerts, performing over 175 works by 120 different composers, and we’re not slowing down!
+Now finishing its twelfth season, BNMI has already produced 25 concerts, performing over 175 works by 120 different composers, and we’re not slowing down!